 Making the problem worse is the falling “response rate” in polling, the proportion of eligible respondents who complete an interview.
 Mobile phones, caller-ID, answering machines, all have enabled potential respondents to avoid the pollster’s call.
 Pew reports that response rates have fallen from 21 percent to 9 percent just between 2006 and 2012.
 If we assume a response rate of ten percent, only some 16,000 of Iowa’s 160,000 eligible Republican caucus-goers might have agreed to take part in a poll.

 Huffington Post Pollster lists a total of 94 polls of Republican caucus-goers through today, January 31, 2016, constituting a total of 44,433 interviews.
-I will use this figure to see how the composition of the sample changes with different response rates.1
+As I have done before for New Hampshire, I will use this figure to see how the composition of the sample changes with different response rates.1

 How large is the electorate being sampled?